Tax Obligations of the Self-Employed

 You can know more about the tax obligations of the self-employed through the following links:

-If you receive a tax return from IRD, you must complete and submit it in time even if your business had ceased, was inactive or operating in losses.
+If you receive a tax return from Inland Revenue Department, you must complete and submit it in time even if your business had ceased, was inactive or operating in losses.